 A final few links and observations as we close 2022 on the skills we need to develop if we are to safely and successfully navigate complexity and macro-level volatility.

+From Tochka-Us to Twitterdammerung in 2022 I am not going to make the mistake of trying to predict what will happen in 2023.
+It’s a fools errand.
+But as an alternative to predictive powers, there are more useful skills to cultivate as leaders, makers and innovators that might help us thrive whatever the next year throws at us.
+During what felt like peak pandemic a year or more ago, if somebody had asked how I expected to spend my time in 2022, ‘watching Ukrainian drone strike POV videos set to a speed metal soundtrack’ would not have been high on my list, but there you go.
+Predicting the future is hard, and right now, probably fatuous.
 I enjoyed Daniel Goodwin’s recent piece about the apparent paradox that macro change is becoming harder to predict at the same time as we are getting so much better at modelling the micro – and his observation that the hardest aspects to model are proving to be the most influential.
 He starts with Ukraine, Taiwan, FTX and SBF, the Twitterdammerung, etc, as you might expect, but then goes on to think about science and technology, and the potential impact of high-agency individuals and small groups in a highly connected world, and how we adapt our institutions to these threats and risks.

 “If the world is to become more and more unpredictable, then the predictable parts are in danger of having less and less impact.
 If we appreciate the magnitude of how much technology has developed (go play with ChatGPT if you haven’t yet) then we must act with urgency to adapt our systems and institutions, especially for personal development (aka education) and scientific research.”